Prevention & Wellness Is Where Healthcare Should Start

 Medical Science Is Constantly Evolving

-Many prestigious groups, such as the American Heart Association, the Society for Vascular Surgery, the American College of Cardiology and the American Stroke Association, recognize the risk factors mentioned above as serious risk factors for cardiovascular disease.
-There is debate about the importance of each of these risk factors independently, and the benefits of screening for vascular disease in general, but overall, there is agreement that these are important risk factors and that early identification of these factors can help determine a person’s risk for stroke or heart attack and could impact the type of medical care that person may need.
+We believe that early identification of these risk factors can help determine a person’s risk for stroke or heart attack and could impact the type of medical care that person may need.
 Our own data compiled from the over 8 million people whom we have screened confirms these risk factors.
 We are currently collaborating with New York University School of Medicine and Medical Center, Oxford University, and the University of California San Francisco to help further understand the relationships between these risk factors and the development and prevention of cardiovascular diseases.
+Please note: while we provide data to these institutions for analysis, we do not pay any of the researchers and research is done independently.

 Always Consult With Your Doctor